Are Credit Card Rewards Taxable? Guide to Paying Taxes on Rewards

 Rewards Considered as Income

-Certain rewards are considered income.
+Certain credit card rewards are considered income, however.
 The way to identify which rewards are taxable income is by looking at how they’re earned.

-As mentioned previously, if someone spends money to earn rewards, those rewards won’t be taxed.
-If, however, someone is given a $150 gift card simply for signing up or referring a friend for a new credit card, that $150 is viewed as taxable income — because they didn’t spend any money to earn it.
+If the cardholder must spend money to earn rewards, those rewards typically are not considered taxable.
+But if the cardholder is given a $150 gift card simply for signing up or referring a friend for a new credit card, that $150 will likely be viewed as taxable income — because they didn’t spend any money to earn it.

 When Are Credit Card Rewards Taxed?

-Again, credit card rewards that aren’t earned through spending (such as some introductory bonuses) can count as income that the IRS will expect the cardholder to pay income taxes on.
-Some scenarios in which credit card rewards may get taxed include:
+Credit card rewards that aren’t earned through spending (such as some introductory bonus offers) can count as income that the IRS will expect the cardholder to pay income taxes on.

 When Your Credit Card Rewards Are Taxable